deliveroo/routemaster/README.md

 ## Installing & Configuring

-In order to have routemaster receive connections from a receiver or emitter you'll need to add their identifier to the `ROUTEMASTER_CLIENTS` environment variable.
+In order to have Routemaster receive connections from a publisher or a subscriber, their API tokens ("uuid") must be registered.

-By default the bus will send events to `demo`, eg:
+Registration is performed using the `/api_token` APIs using the `ROUTEMASTER_ROOT_KEY` API token, like so:

 ```
-# Allowed UUIDs, separated by commas
-ROUTEMASTER_CLIENTS=demo,my-service--6f1d6311-98a9-42ab-8da4-ed2d7d5b86c4`
+curl -s -X POST -u <root-key> https://bus.example.com/api_tokens
 ```

-For further configuration options please check the provided `.env` files
+For further configuration options please check the provided `.env` files.

 ### Development